 result.error.name (type: string)

-If present, the key is a stable token indicating the error that SDK encountered that caused this operation to fail.
-Error keys are stable over multiple releases and may be safely compared.
+If present, the key is a token indicating the error that SDK encountered that caused this operation to fail.

 result.error.desc (type: string)

 If present, a human readable description of the error that occurred.
 The description is for diagnostics and logging purposes only and may change over time.
 No programmatic logic should be tied to specific contents from this field.